More case studies with I sections

 The interior has been designed with great care with specific floor furniture that can be moved around and lighting is well-integrated (tubes are easily accessible for maintenance).
 The partition wall between the studio apartments was treated to improve sound insulation between dwellings both within the living spaces as well as in the bathrooms.

 Made of ArcelorMittal steel

-The corridors are made of galvanized steel tubes, of diameter 160, filled with concrete as well as IPE 240 and UPE 240 supplied by ArcelorMittal.
-The floors are made from a slab of concrete poured on a composite steel deck.
+The corridors are made of galvanised steel tubes filled with concrete as well as IPE 240 and UPE 240 supplied by ArcelorMittal.
+The floors are made from a slab of concrete poured onto a composite steel deck.

-Steel was an immediate choice as it facilitates speedy execution and lends itself to be integrated in the construction of very thin lightweight structures.
+Steel was the immediate choice as it facilitates speedy execution and lends itself to the construction of very thin lightweight structures.

-A dynamic structure, well suited to student life, which offers great outdoor spaces to meet and inter-connect.
+This is a dynamic structure, well-suited to student life, that offers great outdoor spaces to meet and inter-connect.

 A. Balme - B. Rousseau - AEDIFICARE

 B. Rousseau - AEDIFICARE